Poofy1/CADBUSI-Anonymize/README.md

    - Specify the zip file directory and your desired output locations.
    - This script will output 2 folders:
       - A folder of unzipped dicom files, these are still identifiable.
-      - A folder of anonymized dicom files which will be used by the [CADBUSI-Database](https://github.com/Poofy1/CADBUSI-Database)
+      - A folder of anonymized dicom files that will be used by the [CADBUSI-Database](https://github.com/Poofy1/CADBUSI-Database)